grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

   <h1>{{ page.title }}</h1>
   <p>
     This is going to be a long piece of text, so be prepared.
-Finding music on vinyl in Morocco is not easy, but when you do find it, it feels like unearthing treasures straight from an Indian Jones movie (or at least, it did to me).
-This article will present my list of finds and it will hopefully serve as a guide for other people who are trying to find music.
-It contains how-to's and locations wich might serve useful for future travelers.
+Finding music on vinyl in Morocco is not easy,  This article will present my finds and it will hopefully serve as a guide for other people who are trying to find music.
+It contains my experiences and locations which might serve useful for future travelers.
   </p>
   <p>
     Let me start with the beginning.
-I never listened to Moroccan music before somewhere around late 2015.
+I never listened to much Moroccan music before somewhere around late 2015.
 I encountered the sounds on some mixtapes and enjoyed it, but I had no idea who was playing or